 If you are looking to start a local show, ask yourself these questions.

 This might change the size of the venue do to weekly maybe you can wrangle in 30 people but for a monthly show, you get closer to 70.

 Open mic or booked show?

 An open mic should be held at a place you care less about burning a bridge with, due to the fact anyone – I repeat ANYONE – can sign up at an open mic and say some of the worst things you ever heard.
 This might cause an issue with the manager or owner real quick.
-I always suggest starting open mics at places you normally don’t hang at or never been to before.
+I always suggest starting open mics at places you normally don’t hang at or have never been to before.
 If you start it at a place you are friendly with they might feel more inclined to say “Can you tell the comics to not do that” and that’s a can of worms that can become stressful for you and the comics.

 Plus, comedians love being told not to do something.

 A booked show can be at a place you love or go to often.
 You are deciding who is on the show and the overall vibe.
-I am sure you have a name picked out and a special edge to your show verses the other shows already happening.
+I am sure you have a name picked out and a special edge to your show versus the other shows already happening.
 This is exciting but it will be your job to bring the crowd and market this event.

-You might get lucky that the venue has a built in following but also maybe that built in following doesn’t like live comedy.
+You might get lucky that the venue has a built-in following but also maybe that built-in following doesn’t like live comedy.

 No matter if this is a road gig or a show in your hometown ask yourself these questions.